Policies and Procedures

 The tournament committee and players will make their best effort to complete each round and tournament as scheduled.
 If the entire field completes at least 50% of the scheduled event (9 holes of an 18 hole event, 18 holes of a 36 hole event) it will be considered an Official Tournament.
 The total number of holes counted will be equal to the number that the final group completes.

-Starting times will be posted on The Minor League Golf Tour website www.MinorLeagueGOLF.com and available at 561.319.8460 the evening before the round after 7pm.
+Starting Times: Starting times will be posted on The Minor League Golf Tour website www.MinorLeagueGOLF.com and available at 561.598.9630 the evening before the round after 7pm.
+A player will not receive a starting time if their entry fee is not paid by 7pm EST.

 Official Time: